mehdi-sadighian/cpp-postgresql-Connection-Pool-And-Query-Suite/README.md

     else
         cout << "Database Creation Success" << endl;

     //custom query can be used for create table, insert, delete,update,....
+BUT NOT SELECT
-BUT NOT SELECT, fro select use select object string query;
+    //for select use select object

+    string query;

     //create table example